xiangchensong/xiangchensong.github.io/_pages/about.md

 What's New
 ======
-* <span style="color:red">New!!</span> Our paper "Fine-Grained Named Entity Recognition with Distant Supervision in COVID-19 Literature" is accepted as a short paper at IEEE International Conference on Bioinformatics and Biomedicine 2020 (IEEE BIBM 2020)!!
+* <span style="color:red">New!!</span> Our paper "Fine-Grained Named Entity Recognition with Distant Supervision in COVID-19 Literature" has been accepted into IEEE International Conference on Bioinformatics and Biomedicine 2020 (IEEE BIBM 2020)!!
-* Our paper "BiTe-GCN: A New GCN Architecture via Bidirectional Convolution of Topology and Features on Text-Rich Networks" is accepted to WSDM'2021!!
+* Our paper "BiTe-GCN: A New GCN Architecture via Bidirectional Convolution of Topology and Features on Text-Rich Networks" has been accepted into WSDM'2021!!
 * I am honored to be selected as one of the department's nominations for the [2020-2021 CRA Outstanding Undergraduate Researchers Award](https://cra.org/crae/awards/cra-outstanding-undergraduate-researchers).
-* Our abstract paper "Comprehensive Named Entity Recognition on CORD-19 with Distant or Weak Supervision" is accepted as **oral and poster** to ISMB'2020!!
+* Our paper "Comprehensive Named Entity Recognition on CORD-19 with Distant or Weak Supervision" has been accepted as **oral and poster** into ISMB'2020!!
 * I am honored to receive [John R. Pasta Outstanding Undergraduate Award](https://cs.illinois.edu/about-us/awards/undergraduate-scholarships-awards/john-r-pasta-outstanding-undergraduate-award) from Department of Computer Science, University of Illinois at Urbana-Champaign.
 <!-- <span style="color:red">New!!</span>  -->